 Car heater not blowing hot air?

-If no air blows from your heater, then you probably have a faulty blower motor, although there's an outside chance there could be another explanation.
+If your car heater is not blowing hot air, then you probably have a faulty blower motor, although there's an outside chance there could be another explanation.

 Or… let your garage fix it

-For those without the necessary skills, mechanical aptitude or motivation, and for those who are simply too busy with other things, it may make a lot of sense to let your local garage fix the problem - particularly if the issue is difficult to diagnose.
+For those without the necessary skills, mechanical aptitude or motivation, and for those who are simply too busy with other things, it may make a lot of sense to let your local garage fix the problem with your car heater - particularly if the issue is difficult to diagnose.